 For tax years before 2018, a single mom filing as head of household and making less than $75,000 as of publication, can claim a $1,000 child tax credit for each child.
-For tax years after 2017, this amount increases to $2,000 per child and the income threshold before beginning to lose the credit increases to $200,000 for single or head of household filers.
+Beginning in 2018, this amount increases to $2,000 per child and the income threshold before beginning to lose the credit increases to $200,000 for single or head of household filers.
 The credit amount comes off your tax bill.
 If you owe less than the child tax credit, you’ll receive the some or all as a refund.
 To qualify, the child must:

 - Be 16 years old or younger and be your son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, grandchild, niece, nephew or a legally adopted child